weitianxin/awesome-distribution-shift/README.md

 ### Tabular Data

-## Decentralized
+## Decentralized (Federated)
+Besides generalization of centralized learning, transferability of decentralized setting (Federated Learning) is also studied.

+## Detection
 Besides generalization, detection, fairness and robustness are also studied.
-## Detection

 ## Fairness